ckan/ckan/doc/theming/templates.rst

 Reload the `CKAN front page`_ in your browser, and you should see a *Debug* link in the footer at the bottom of the page.
 Click on this link to open the debug footer.
-The debug footer displays various information useful for CKAN frontend development and debugging, including the name of the template file that was used to render the current page:
+The debug footer displays various information useful for CKAN frontend development and debugging, including the names of the template files that were used to render the current page:

 .. image:: /images/debug-footer.png
    :alt: The debug footer